awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/secure-tunneling-component.md

 This component has the following requirements:
 + [Python](https://www.python.org/) 3\.5 or later installed on the Greengrass core device and added to the PATH environment variable\.
 + `libcrypto.so.1.1` installed on the Greengrass core device and added to the PATH environment variable\.
-+ The Greengrass core device must allow outbound traffic on port 443\.
++ Open outbound traffic on port 443 on the Greengrass core device\.
-+ The Greengrass core device must have enabled the service that you want to use to communicate with the device\.
-For example, to open an SSH connection to the device, the device must have SSH enabled\.
++ Turn on support for the communication service that you want to use to communicate with the Greengrass core device\.
+For example, to open an SSH connection to the device, you must turn on SSH on that device\.

 ### Endpoints and ports<a name="secure-tunneling-component-endpoints"></a>